withastro/astro/docs/src/pages/guides/data-fetching.md

 export default Movies;
 ```

-If you load a component using `node-fetch` [interactively](/core-concepts/component-hydration), with `client:load`, `client:visible`, etc., you'll need to either not use `node-fetch` or switch to an [isomorphic](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) library that will run both at build time and on the client, as the [`node-fetch` README.md](https://github.com/node-fetch/node-fetch#motivation) reccomends:
+If you load a component using `node-fetch` [interactively](/core-concepts/component-hydration), with `client:load`, `client:visible`, etc., you'll need to either not use `node-fetch` or switch to an [isomorphic](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) library that will run both at build time and on the client, as the [`node-fetch` README.md](https://github.com/node-fetch/node-fetch#motivation) recommends:

 > Instead of implementing XMLHttpRequest in Node.js to run browser-specific [Fetch polyfill](https://github.com/github/fetch), why not go from native http to fetch API directly?
 Hence, node-fetch, minimal code for a window.fetch compatible API on Node.js runtime.
 >